A 64-bit Linux distribution with a minimum kernel version of 3.10, and support of docker-engine 1.7.1 or later, is required for each server instance.

 Warning: Port 6666 should only be opened if agents will be communicating with the collectors without encryption.

 Additional ports may need to be configured for the Replicated infrastructure manager.
-Refer to the Replicated port requirements documentation for more information.
+See Replicated port requirements for more information.

 HTTP/HTTPS and Proxy Support